3 Data Preparation in Practice: From Raw Data to Insight

 Figure 3.2: Boxplots summarize a variable’s distribution and flag extreme values.
 Outliers are identified as points beyond 1.5 times the interquartile range (IQR) from the quartiles.

-To see this in action, let us apply a boxplot to the y variable (diamond width) in the diamonds dataset:
+To illustrate this in practice, we apply boxplots to the y variable (diamond width) in the diamonds dataset:

 ggplot(data = diamonds) +